blamarche/assemble-web-chat/README.md

 ### Development Roadmap [https://github.com/blamarche/assemble-web-chat/wiki]

 ### Special Thanks
-Thanks goes to Sebastian Kraft for providing public domain smilies: http://opengameart.org/content/cubikopp-qubic-smilies
+Thanks goes to Sebastian Kraft for providing public domain smilies: http://opengameart.org/content/cubikopp-qubic-smilies | Other icons/smileys were obtained from openclipart.org and are licensed for public domain.